TheIconfactory/Tapestry/Documentation/API.md

 }
 ```

-_NOTE:_ The JavaScript code doesn’t have access to the OAuth access token (for security, no authentication information is exposed to the plug-in).
+> **Note:** The JavaScript code doesn’t have access to the OAuth access token (for security, no authentication information is exposed to the connector).
 If an access token is needed in a list of `parameters`, use `__ACCESS_TOKEN__` — it will be substituted before the request is sent to the endpoint.

 ### processResults(results, complete)